jakobottar/pl-season-explorer/docs/process_book.md

 ### Game table

 For the game table view, we settled on the following adjacency matrix, with teams as nodes and games as links.
 The matrix itself represents a complete graph with directed links in each direction, since every team plays every other team both home and away.
 However, the usefulness of the adjacency matrix encoding comes from being able to show the margin of victory for all games easily by encoding this value in the hue/saturation of the links using a diverging color scale.
-The below image sshows the game table with a single game (Newcastle 0&#x2013;1 Sheffield United) selected by clicking on it (showing it in the game detail view)
+The below image sshows the game table with a single game (Newcastle United 3&#x2013;0 Sheffield United) selected by clicking on it (showing it in the game detail view)

 ![Game Table view](img/GameTable.png)